 - Table Limit Switch: This equipment can be ordered with a table limit switch.
 This component attached to a receiving dishtable and stops the machine when that table becomes full, helping conserve resourced and preventing damage to the machine.

 - Vent Cowl Collars: You can order this machine with factory-installed 4 in. x 16 in. x 7 in. vent cowl collars that simplify the process of connecting the machine to an exhaust system.

 - Sideloader: This machine is available with a sideloader component that allows the machine to be installed in a corner.
 With this setup, racks can be loaded from a 90 degree angle.

 - Flanged Feet: Flanged feet are available on this equipment that will allow the machine to bolted to the floor for stable installation.

 - Water Hammer Arrestor: You can opt to have a water hammer arrestor factory-installed in the machines water supply line.
 This component will help protect the machine from surges in water pressure when water valves open.

 - Conveyor Direction: You must choose whether your machine's conveyor belt will run from right-to-left or from left-to-right.
 One or the other may create a more efficient workflow in your dishroom.

-Dishwasher, conveyor type, adjustable conveyor speed, approximately (287) racks/hour high temperature sanitizing rinse, (2) tank design (wash/rinse), 25"H clearance through machine, stainless steel construction, choose from electric, gas, or steam tank heat, vent fan control, cETLus, NSF
+Dishwasher, conveyor type, adjustable conveyor speed, approximately (287) racks/hour high temperature sanitizing rinse, (2) tank design (wash/rinse), 25"H clearance through machine, stainless steel construction, electric tank heat, vent fan control, cETLus, NSF,

 *The warranty will not be honored for residential or non-commercial use of any Commercial Equipment.